andreskrey/readability.php/README.md

 ## Options

 - **maxTopCandidates**: default value `5`, max amount of top level candidates.
+- **wordThreshold**: default value `500`, minimum amount of characters to consider that the article was parsed successful.
 - **articleByLine**: default value `false`, search for the article byline and remove it from the text.
 It will be moved to the article metadata.
 - **stripUnlikelyCandidates**: default value `true`, remove nodes that are unlikely to have relevant information.
 Useful for debugging or parsing complex or non-standard articles.
 - **cleanConditionally**: default value `true`, remove certain nodes after parsing to return a cleaner result.